luc-github/ESP3D/README.md

 Additionally 404.tpl (the page not found) and restart.tpl(restart page when applying changes) are not mandatory, a fail safe version is embeded if they are not present.

 Currently, I tested on ESP01 using 64K SPIFFS ( please use data directory content accordingly due to space limitation) and NodeMCU 1.0 1M SPIFFS.
+##Modifying and Testing tpl files
+To help to visualize tpl modifications a local tool has been created by [j0hnlittle](https://github.com/j0hnlittle) to avoid to upload everytime your tpl files just to see the results of your modifications
+It is a python script (2.7+) located in tools directory, launch it: python server.py, then open browser: http://localhost:8080
+It will display the web ui and allow some navigation

 ##Protocol for discovery
 *mDNS : on Station mode only with bonjour installed on computer (done)